-Compensation Committee Decisions for 2018
+Compensation Committee Decisions for 2019

-Base Salary
+(i) Base Salary

-In 2017, David M. Cole, CEO, voluntarily decreased his annual cash salary from US\$ 400,000 to US\$ 325,000.
-His salary was held at that level for 2018.
+Salary levels for all NEOs have not changed since 2017, at which time David M. Cole, CEO, voluntarily decreased his annual cash salary from US\$ 400,000 to US\$ 325,000.

-Annual and Short Term Incentives
+(ii) Annual and Short Term Incentives

-In early 2018, a structured incentive program based on quantifiable corporate and personal goals and objectives that are tied to the overall success of the Corporation and that are closely aligned with the Corporation's business strategy was established.
+In early 2019, a structured incentive program based on quantifiable corporate and personal goals and objectives that are tied to the overall success of the Company and closely aligned with the Company's business strategy was established.
 The Compensation Committee and the NEOs and other executive officers developed meaningful, yet attainable, targets for several key performance indicators, measured over a one year period.

-The Compensation Committee met in January 2019 to assess the Corporation's performance relative to such performance measures based upon financial and operating results for the year ended December 31, 2018.
+The Compensation Committee met in January 2019 to assess the Company's performance relative to such performance measures based upon financial and operating results for the year ended December 31, 2019.
 The results of that assessment are as follows:

-K ey Performance Indicator Target Performance Weighting le le 3 rd Party spend on any project (does not include Malmyzh, Leeville or Timok) \$7 million \$19 million 35% Operational Projects staked/acquired 8 17 15% New partnership agreements 5 16 20% Financial Cash expenditures (budgeted expenditures before recoveries) Actual at or below budget Below budget 7.5% Final Total budget (total budget including all recoveries) Actual at or below budget Below budget 7.5% Corporate Social Responsibility Health & Safety (Lost time accidents) 0 0 7.5% Corpora Social & Environmental Board discretion Achieved 7.5%
+Key Performance Indicator Weighting Target Performance Exploration capital spent by partners 35% \$8 million \$19 million onal Projects staked/acquired 15% 10 15 Operationa New partnership agreements 20% 8 16 Cash expenditures (budgeted expenditures before recoveries) 7.5% Actual at or below budget at budget Financial Total budget (total budget including all recoveries) 7.5% Actual at or below budget at budget te sibility Health & Safety (Lost time accidents) 7.5% 0 0 Corporate Social Responsibility Social & Environmental 7.5% Board discretion Achieved

-Performance results were applied to the following short-term incentive targets to determine each executive's annual cash bonus:
+Based on the scorecard outlined above, the Compensation Committee assessed the Company's overall corporate performance in 2019 at 143% of target.
+These performance results were applied to the following short-term incentive targets to determine each executive's annual cash bonus:

 Minimum Target Maximum

 (%of Base Salary) (%of Base Salary) (%of Base Salary)

-0% 15%
+0% 15% 25%

-Long-term Incentives
+(iii) Long-term Incentives